britco/everyInsert/README.md

 everyInsert
 ===========

 Custom event for jQuery that gets called whenever an element with the selector you specify is inserted into the DOM.
+An alternative to DOMNodeInserted since that event is now deprecated.

 ## Download